Silk–Miller police murders: Jason Roberts retrial

-On 23 June 2020, Roberts' retrial was held (VSCA 277), heard by Justice Terry Forrest, Justice Robert Osborn, and Acting Justice Lesley Taylor.
-In November 2020, Roberts had his conviction quashed by the Court of Appeal and a retrial was ordered based on evidence tampering by the Victorian police.
-The appeal judges said the misconduct of one officer had corrupted the initial trial "as to poison it to its root".
+On 23 June 2020, Roberts's appeal against his conviction was heard in the Supreme Court of Victoria's Court of Appeal by Justices of Appeal Terry Forrest and Robert Osborn, and Acting Justice of Appeal Lesley Taylor.
+On 10 November 2020, Roberts's conviction was quashed and a retrial was ordered based on evidence tampering by Victoria Police.
+The appeal judges found that the misconduct of one officer had corrupted the initial trial "as to poison it to its root".
 It was found that Senior Constable Glenn Pullin destroyed his original statement, submitting a backdated statement instead, indicating that there were two offenders.
-A fresh trial was ordered for Roberts, running for four months, featuring 90 witnesses, 200 exhibits, and hours of recorded conversations.

-On 11 July 2022, the Supreme Court jury delivered its verdict after five days of deliberation, finding Roberts not guilty of two charges of murder, with Justice Stephen Kaye granting bail.
+Roberts's retrial was held over four months in 2022, and featured 90 witnesses, 200 exhibits, and hours of recorded conversations.
+On 11 July 2022, the Supreme Court jury found Roberts not guilty of two charges of murder after five days of deliberation.
+Justice Stephen Kaye granted Roberts bail.
 Kaye commended the jury for its effort, noting that in his whole experience "this case has been the hardest one I’ve seen for a jury, and I really mean that".

 Roberts spent a total of 22 years in prison and is due back in court to hear the sentence for 10 charges of armed robbery he has admitted to.
 In a statement via the police union, the families of the victims said they were "absolutely devastated by the decision".